-Eritrea, the small unknown country in East Africa at the banks of the Red Sea, is home to one of the world’s worst dictatorships and is (un)popularly known as the North Korea of Africa.
+Eritrea is a small unknown country found in the horn of Africa on the banks of the Red Sea.
+It is home to one of the world’s worst dictatorships and is (un)popularly known as the North Korea of Africa.

 Eritrea got its independence in 1991 after 30 years of war with its neighbor Ethiopia.

 The country was also an Italian colony from 1890 to 1947.
 The slice of history from its colonial times is very well preserved.
 The capital Asmara looks more like an Italian city than a city in Africa.

 Apart from the difficulty of obtaining a visa, there’s also no ATM here, and the internet is among the worst in the world.

 Don’t get too worked up thinking about the visa requirement.
 The embassy’s pages state that they only need proof of hotel and flight bookings.